Posted on 3/24/2020 in Digital Marketing

 Keywords and URL

 Utilize 1-3 targeted central keywords in your content.
 Avoid keyword stuffing by using each keyword no more than 5 times.
 Do not assign the same targeted keywords across different pages on your site.
 Include your keyword/s in your URL.
-Adding a keyword-rich URL can improve organic click-through rate.
+Adding a keyword-rich URL can improve the organic click-through rate.
 Use Short URLs, as they rank best on Google.
 If you’re looking to explore different keyword ideas, there are a variety of online tools (both free and paid) you can use for keyword research- Google Trends, SEMrush, Ahrefs, Moz, and more!
-As you are researching different keywords, monitor for keyword metrics such as competitiveness, search volume, relevancy, and average cost per click.
+As you are researching different keywords, monitor for keyword metrics such as competitiveness, search volume, relevancy, and the average cost per click.

 Recommended Word Count and Usage

 Generate quality content that contains 300+ words.
-The amount of SEO content may vary based on business and complexity of what you want the content to say.
-Google weighs the first 100-150 words on your page as most important, use your targeted keywords in the first 150 words.
+The amount of SEO content may vary based on the business and the complexity of what you want the content to say.
+Google weighs the first 100-150 words on your page as the most important, use your targeted keywords in the first 150 words.
 There are benefits to writing shorter content that is easier to read on a regular basis and visitors are most likely to stick to your content and subscribe.

 The optimal meta title length is less than 55 characters.
-55 characters is the cut-off point for search engine display results.
+55 characters are the cut-off point for search engine display results.
 Use a targeted keyword at the beginning of the page title.
 Ensure your meta title is unique to avoid duplicate content issues.
 Aim to place your keyword on in the front of your title tag.
 Title tags are displayed on search engine results pages (SERPs) as clickable, so they are important for usability, SEO, sharing on social media, and blog feeds.